How to run a competitive analysis (and win the race)

 Step 3: Review their content & social media

-With a better understanding of how your competitors position themselves in the market, it’s time to look at how they serve and engage their audience in other ways.
+With a better understanding of your competitive landscape, it’s time to look at how they serve and engage their audience in other ways.

 Start with their owned content and work your way from there.
-Owned content includes blog posts, ebooks, whitepapers, email newsletters and anything else that you can find on their website.
+Owned content includes blog posts, ebooks, whitepapers, email newsletters, videos, webinars and anything else that you can find on their website.

 For example, SaaS brand Drift creates blog content around the topic of B2B growth and “conversational marketing”, a term they coined themselves: